Ramgarh district: Physiography

 Barka Pahar (Marang Buru) 1049 m high above sea level located along the Ramgarh-Ranchi border is probably the highest peak, and it also separates the districts.

 Soils and climate

-There are mainly two types of soil, red soil and sand loam.
+The agricultural landscape is largely defined by two major soil types: red soil and sandy loam.

 In terms of climate, the area lies in the sub-humid region of Chotanagpur Plateau and has a semi-extreme type of climate.
 The day temperature rises to around 40 C during the summers and drops to around 10 C during the winter.

 The winter season broadly runs from November to February, the hot season from March to May, and the rainy season from June to October.

 Forests and wildlife

 The forest area of the district is 487.93 km2.
 The district is rich in flora and fauna.
 The government has planned a deer park in the district.
 The park will come up on 25 acre on Gola-Muri Road in Gola block.
 30 villages in the district are affected by elephants.